Prepare for your certification in 5 steps.

 - Learn in context.
 Privacy doesn’t exist in a vacuum.
 Read our privacy publications, check out what’s happening on our blog and try out the tools people are using in the resource center.

 - Practice, practice, practice.
-When you think you’re ready, take the practice test to see how you do.
+When you think you’re ready, complete the sample questions to see how you do.
 And if you find you’re not quite ready yet, repeat steps 1–4.

 In general, we recommend that you study for a minimum of 20 hours in advance of each exam.
 Now it’s time to get cracking!